2factorauth/2fa.directory/content/api.md

 ---
 ## Introduction

-The data collected for the 2fa.directory website is also available as JSON files in order to enable developers to use it in their own programs.
-It is recommended to use the API with the highest version number, since older versions might not include all available information.
+The data collected for the [2FA Directory](https://2fa.directory) website is also available as JSON files to enable developers to use it in their programs.
+The API with the highest version number is recommended since older versions might not include all available information.

 ### Caching

 If you intend to query our JSON files often and with a lot of traffic, you may be blocked by Cloudflare, our reverse proxy provider.
-We therefore recommend that you cache the files locally for any large traffic cases.
+We therefore recommend that you cache the files locally for any significant traffic cases.

 ### Avoid downloading unnecessary data

-If you only intent on using a specific dataset, like all sites supporting RFC-6238, we recommend that you use the URI which lists just that.
-See [URIs](#uris) for a list of available paths.
-The smaller the better.
+If you only intend to use a specific dataset, like all sites supporting RFC-6238, we recommend using the URI which lists _just_ that.
+See [URIs](#uris) for available paths.
+The smaller, the better.

 ## Version 3 {#v3}